Matt Elliott (American football): Professional football

 Elliott was selected by the Washington Redskins in the 12th round (336th overall pick) of the 1992 NFL draft.
 He was the final selection in the final round of the draft, giving him the designation of Mr. Irrelevant.
 Despite the moniker, Elliott appeared in 16 games, two as a starter, for the Redskins during the 1992 season.
 He spent the 1993 season on injured reserve, and he was cut during training camp in 1994.

 During the 1994 NFL season, Elliott was unable to sign with another NFL team.
 Instead, he worked as a sideline reporter covering Washington Redskins games and as a color commentator for high school football games in Loudoun County, Virginia.

 In 1995, Elliott attempted a comeback and signed with the Carolina Panthers.
 When he was announced as a starter for the Panthers during the 1995 preseason, Elliott described it as being "a little like a fairy tale" and "a dream come true."
 He was the Panthers' starting right guard in 14 games during the 1995 season.
 The following year, he appeared in 16 regular season games, 12 as a starter, as a center and left guard for the 1996 Carolina Panthers team that compiled a 12–4 record, won the NFC West, and lost to the Green Bay Packers in the NFC Championship Game.
 He was dubbed "Lego Man" in 1996 because he started at center and guard and also played some at tackle.
 In his final NFL season, Elliott appeared in 16 games, six as a starter, as a left guard for the 1997 Panthers.
 While playing for Carolina, Elliott founded Fatguy Charities to raise money for children.

 In four NFL seasons, Elliott appeared in 63 games, 34 as a starter, for the Redskins and Panthers.
 He played longer in the NFL than any prior player to bear the "Mr. Irrelevant" moniker.

-Later years
+Later life

 After retiring as a player, Elliott covered NFL Europe on Fox Sports and college football games on ESPN.
 As of 2006, Elliott was living in Warsaw, Indiana, with his wife, Kristin.
 His six-year-old son, Max, was battling leukemia at that time.